robmoore-i/helm-test-java/README.md

 A library for writing automated tests for Helm charts.

 TODO:
+- When Helm fails, the error message should always include stderr.
-- The example project should have a Helm chart which demonstrates use of the library.
+- Write tests for the example chart using the library.